jgaskins/perpetuity/README.md

 ## Specifying Persistence Logic

-I know what you're thinking: "This is all well and good, Jamie, but I need to be able to specify some of the persistence logic necessary for my class.
-I can't rely on your defaults for *everything*."
+I know what you're thinking: "This is all well and good, Jamie, but I need to be able to specify some of the persistence logic necessary for my class."

 It's true, sometimes you do need to do this.
 For example, your blog articles should be stored using their parameterized names as keys for SEO purposes.
 Your users can't have duplicate e-mail addresses.
 You can't show the same cat picture twice in two consecutive posts.